Official Title

 Detailed Description

-Eligible participants will be randomized to intervention or control group.
+Eligible participants were randomized to intervention or control group.
 Intervention

-group participants will meet virtually with other community member participants in small
+group participants met virtually with other community member participants in small

 discussion groups once a week for 75 minutes over the course of 14 weeks.
 The online

-discussion groups will be led by peer mentor facilitators and supported by a research
+discussion groups were led by peer mentor facilitators and supported by a research team

-team member.
-Discussion topics will include current events and other health related
+member.
+Discussion topics included current events and other health related topics.

-topics.
-Control group participants will not meet in weekly discussion groups.
-At
+Control group participants did not meet in weekly discussion groups.
+At approximately the

-approximately the 0 weeks, 14 weeks, and 18 weeks time points, all participants will
+0 weeks, 14 weeks, and 18 weeks time points, all participants answered online surveys

-answer online surveys about health related topics.
-At the 14 weeks and 18 weeks time
+about health related topics.
+At the 14 weeks and 18 weeks time points, all participants

-points, all participants will also be asked to self-administer a COVID-19 test that
+were asked to self-administer a COVID-19 test that investigators provide.

 COVID-19